yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/security/security-policies/partitioned-policies.md

 We have added a new `apply_policies` field to the Key definition, which is a string array of Policy IDs.
 The old `apply_policy_id` field is still supported, but is now deprecated.

-In the Dashboard, we have updated the **Apply Policies** section of the **Add Key** settings.
+In the Dashboard, in the **Keys** sceen, when clicking **Add key**, you can choose multime policies in the **Apply Policies** section.

 ![Apply Policies](/docs/img/dashboard/system-management/add_key_apply_policies.png)

 > **NOTE**: For v2.4 and 1.4 multiple policies are only supported only via the Add Key section and via the API.
-Support for OIDC, oAuth, and Portal API Catalogues are planned for subsequent releases.
+Support oAuth, and Portal API Catalogues are planned for subsequent releases.
+Support of multiple policies for JWT and OIDC is done through the API definition when using scopes.